-For several years now NGOs have been raising awareness among the population of the benefits of preserving listed forests and protected zones.
-For example, in 2017 the wild chimpanzee foundation (WCF) initiated an awareness drive in villages around the listed forest of Cavally, using a theatrical production to spread their message.
+Combating the illegal occupation of listed forests and protected zones production to spread their message.
 The play showed viewers what kinds of things were happening in listed forests: people entering illegally, armed gangs bringing in and extorting illegal occupants, who clear the land to make way for cacao plantations - all with the complicity of certain local officials who encourage these practices and contribute to the destruction of the forest.
 This awareness campaign was designed to support the emergency plan implemented by the SODEFOR (a government agency), which enables surveillance operations to be carried out each month in listed forests, including the destruction of shelters and plantations in the Cavally forest, and the arrest of clandestine occupants.
 Several local NGOs such as Nofna, Oprft, and IDEF are also working with government authorities and international NGOs to raise awareness amongst the population.
 (Diédri, 2017)